Cfwang1337/Uconomy/ReadMe.md

 3. Guidance and career counselors
 4. Job seekers

-A rough sketch of a front end:
+A rough sketch of the planned front end:

 ![Specs](/UnderstandingIndustryAndLabor_ProposedFrontend.png)